rsouth/rust-reading-list/README.md

 "What The Hardware Does" is not What Your Program Does

-## Borrowing / Lifetimes etc
+## Borrowing and Lifetimes etc

 http://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/references-and-borrowing.html
-References and Borrowing - The Rust Programming Language
+References and Borrowing

 https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html
-What is Ownership? - The Rust Programming Language
+What is Ownership?

 https://www.youtube.com/watch?v=8M0QfLUDaaA
 Learning Rust: Memory, Ownership and Borrowing